 Recently, a bride-to-be that I expect to photograph in the fall shared photos from the weekend of a siblings wedding.
 It wasn’t the wedding they planned.
 Not everyone could attend, I think.
 I suspect the at-home venue in which they held the affair was not their first choice.

 BUT Everyone looked happy.
 Elated, even.
-Your wedding is one of the happiest days of your lives, and at the end if it what really matters is the love you share.
+Your wedding is one of the happiest days of your lives, and what really matters is the love you share.

 I’ve photographed big weddings and small ones like this – smaller even.